 Continue Your Education

-When you’re ready to advance your education, you can seamlessly transfer your Certificate of Advanced Studies credits to complete either of these Master’s degrees in as few as 12 months¹.
+When you’re ready to advance your education, you may seamlessly transfer your Certificate of Advanced Studies credits to complete either of these Master’s degrees in as few as 12 months¹.
 Not all credit hours may transfer into the Master’s degree.
 Permission of the Program Director is required.

 Additional Certificates of Advanced Study can be found here.